 Lucid Motors has several luxury models, with its first, the Lucid Air, set for production and delivery in the second half of 2021.
 It is also scaling its Advanced Manufacturing Plant in Arizona from a capacity of 34,000 in 2021 with a long-term view of producing 400,000 vehicles per year, which would enable it to challenge any automotive company.
 Lucid is attempting to go direct to consumers and has six existing retail stores and two more opening throughout 2021.
 Its goal is to establish the brand as a luxury automaker before launching overseas in 2022.

-In February 2021, Lucid had 7,500 reservations, rising to 9,000 by May for its Lucid Air, representing over $800 million in future sales if Lucid can execute.
+In February 2021, Lucid had 7,500 reservations, rising to 9,000 by May for its Lucid Air, and as of last week, this has risen to 13,000, representing well over $1 billion in future sales if Lucid can execute.
 It is forecasting revenue of $2.2 billion in 2022 and that it will reach $22 billion in 2026 and be profitable.
 Lucid Motors has also made some lofty projections which, if achieved, would reward shareholders.
 It anticipates run-rate production of greater than 500,000 units per annum in 2030 and a 4% market share.
 Similar to Tesla, it plans to build luxury cars initially before manufacturing cheaper vehicles at a higher volume and branching into energy storage.

 Lucid Motors also has an experienced management team in the automotive industry and none more than CEO Peter Rawlinson, a former Vice President of Vehicle Engineering at Tesla and Chief Engineer of the Model S.